ClementBM/clementbm.github.io/_posts/2020-03-18-coronavirus-prediction.markdown

 ![France confirmed cases](/assets/2020-03-19/france-confirmed-cases-sigmoid.png)

 ### Sigmoid regression summary
 I compiled theses numbers in the following table.
-I omit the parameter $$y_0$$ as it's has expected very close to 0.
+I omit the parameter $$y_0$$ as it is, as expected, very close to 0.
 However, I should have constrained $$y_0$$ to be greater or equal than zero.
 * $$x_0$$ represents the point of inflexion.
 Geometrically speaking, the intersection between the curve and the vertical line of abscissa $$x_0$$ is a point of symmetry.
 * $$c$$ represents the height of the curve.
 I also add the *max* confirmed cases which came by multipling $$c$$ with the current number of cumulative confirmed cases.
 * $$k$$ represents the steepness.
 The greater it is, the steeper the curve is.